ourworldventures/ourworld_books_OLD/books/zanzibar_cybercity/src/ourfinance/custodian_steps.md

     - Compliance documentation (AML/KYC/KYT etc.)
     - Financial documentation and forecasts
     - Operational Risk Procedures
-    - IT Procedures (as provided by default by DIGIFIN)
+    - IT Procedures (as provided by default by OurFinance)
 - Application for the license
     - Submission of the application for the license
 - Practical